 We have discussed some of the basic concepts about web development technologies, but there are also a variety of complementary technologies based on the previous ones to facilitate the creation of websites.

-Among the different resources are templates with predefined designs and functionalities, preprocessors, content managers, frameworks or development frameworks with assets that streamline the design process, and the IDE (application development information) that offer the combination of everything Type of accessories and complements.
+Among the different resources are templates with predefined designs and functionalities, processors, content managers, frameworks or development frameworks with assets that streamline the design process, and the IDE (application development information) that offer the combination of everything Type of accessories and complements.

 These media can also include typographic fonts, icons, libraries with previously developed functions of programming languages, CSS files, HTML templates, etc… And constitute an ideal base on which to build custom web projects based on prototypes.

 Web development needs and feeds on very different systems, approaches, procedures, and resources, which comprise a complex plot of elements that interact with each other to achieve interactive content with information and services that we can access.

 At the same time, it is a changing environment, always to improve, and advances are constantly happening, especially in the field of developing new applications or add-ons, which solve problems or offer a better solution to those that already exist.
 Although as they say “each teacher has his booklet” or methodology, the truth is that web development requires to remain in constant learning.